 Cypripedium Lady Slipper orchids are low light orchids.
 They favor shade to partial shade.
 This is similar to lighting conditions in the forests or woodlands.
 When choosing a location to plant your orchid, make sure that your orchid will get filtered light and has adequate shade.

 Planting your orchid under trees would achieve this.
 The canopy of leaves will provide shade and filtered light mimicking that of a forest.
 If you don’t have a lot of shade trees around, you can also buy a sun shade or a canopy to provide outdoor shade for your orchids.

 Potting and Soil Requirements

 In the wild, the roots of the Cypripedium orchid spread out along the surface of the soil around the plant.
+In other words, the roots grow out laterally to the sides of the orchid, rather than straight down.
 Keep this in mind as you plant your orchid at home.
-Don’t dig a hole for your Cypripedium orchid and cover the roots with soil as you might do with other plants.
+Don’t dig a deep hole for your Cypripedium orchid and cover the roots with soil as you might do with other plants.

 Instead, choose a shaded or partially shaded area of your garden for your orchid.
 Prepare the soil and humus, then position your orchid in place.
 Spread the roots out around the orchid, then cover the roots with humus and mulch.
 Make sure you water regularly to keep the soil moist until the orchid roots become established.